Global Kruskal-Szekeres coordinates for Reissner-Nordstr\"om spacetime: Introduction

-Several coordinate charts can be used to cover part or the entirety of the maximal extension of the Reissner–Nordström geometry.
-Some of the most renowned ones, that will also be relevant in the following, are the Eddington-Finkelstein coordinates~\cite{Eddington,Finkelstein:1958zz}, the Kruskal-Szekeres coordinates~\cite{Kruskal:1959vx,Szekeres} and the global coordinate chart of the conformal diagrams defined in~\cite{Carter:1966zza,CarterRNext,Chandra}.
+Focusing for the moment on the non-extremal case, several coordinate charts can be used to cover part or the entirety of the maximal extension of the non-extremal Reissner-Nordström geometry.
+Some of the most renowned ones, that will also be relevant in the following, are the Eddington-Finkelstein coordinates~\cite{Eddington,Finkelstein:1958zz}, the Kruskal-Szekeres coordinates~\cite{Kruskal:1959vx,Szekeres} and the global coordinate chart of the conformal diagrams defined in~\cite{Carter:1966zza,CarterRNext,Graves:1960zz,Hawking_Ellis,Chandra}.
 The Eddington-Finkelstein charts use coordinates that are adapted to either ingoing or outgoing null geodesics in order to penetrate the horizons and simultaneously cover one of the infinitely many asymptotically flat exterior regions, the trapped region between the two horizons separating the exterior region from the interior region, and the region inside the inner horizon down to the curvature singularity.
-They are not global coordinates, but multiple ingoing and outgoing Eddington-Finkelstein charts can be used to tessellate the complete spacetime of the maximal extension of Reissner–Nordström geometry.
+They are not global coordinates, but multiple ingoing and outgoing Eddington-Finkelstein charts can be used to tessellate the complete spacetime of the maximal extension of Reissner-Nordström geometry.